BMAGS6/Using-MASM-in-VS-Code-with-Irvine-Library/README.md

 - MSVC v143 build tools (x86/x64) - Windows 10/11 SDK - VS Code with the C/C++ extension (Microsoft).
 - Kip Irvine’s files

+Make sure to download the zip file of the repo by clicking on the green "Code" button, click "Download ZIP", extract the file (preferably in C:\), then open that file in VS Code.

 ## Troubleshooting

 - A1000: cannot open file : SmallWin.inc Ensure all Irvine .inc files are present in lib\Irvine\ and that the 32-bit task adds /I lib\Irvine.